 Everyone has an opinion about the next big technological disruptor.
 Hopefully, however, this article provides some context to disruption theory to enable you to better understand innovation and sort fact from fiction.
 The point here is not to prioritise one innovation type over another (we’ll come to that in the next article) but rather that companies need to recognise the type of innovation they are pursuing and take distinctly different approaches to implementation.
 So, while it may be tempting to mock under-developed AEC technologies, of which generative design comes to mind, keep in mind that this is at the very essence of disruptive innovation – they underperform established products in mainstream markets but offer a very different value proposition.

-In the next article, we’ll be discussing how companies can identify innovation opportunities and how they can manage their innovation portfolio.
+In our next article, ‘Identifying innovation opportunities‘, we’ll be discussing how companies can identify innovation opportunities and how they can manage their innovation portfolio.

 Interested in finding out more about how Parametric Monkey can help define your digital transformation strategy?
 Contact us via our website.